pmgbergen/porepy/Readme.md

 	cd porepy

 	pip install -r requirements.txt

+Finally to install PorePy

 	pip install .

+or for editable installs into the user directory:

+	pip install --user -e .

 # (Semi-) Optional packages
 To function optimally, PorePy should have access to the pypi packages:
 *  `pymetis` (for mesh partitioning).
 Will be installed on Linux (not so on Windows, to avoid installation issues for the core package in the case where no C compiler is available).